-School is supposed to help children grow into intelligent, conscious, responsible adults, who have acquired the essential skills for living well, and who can contribute their gifts to the world.
+School is supposed to help children grow into intelligent, conscious, responsible adults, who have acquired the essential skills for living well, and who can contribute their important gifts to the world.

-However, school as we know it couldn’t be further from that.
-In fact, as it exists in most places across the globe, school only “helps” to make them stupid and depressed.
+The truth, however, is that generally speaking school isn’t like that at all.
+On the contrary, as it exists in most places across the globe, school is only making children stupid and depressed.
 Here’s how:

 1. It teaches children to be obedient